Peeps S’mores Dip

 • Preheat the broiler to low and make sure the oven rack is in the middle position.

-• In an 8 or 9 inch oven safe skillet, melt chocolate and milk over low heat.
+• In an 8 or 9 inch oven safe skillet, melt 1½ cups chocolate candies and 4 Tablespoons milk or cream over low heat.
 Stir frequently to avoid burning the chocolate.
 Cook until the chocolate is melted and smooth.

 Video